 - You should not take EC if...

 - How to take EC

 - Related resources from UHS

-- Is not effective if you are already pregnant
+- Are not effective if you are already pregnant

-- Does not offer protection from HIV or other sexually transmitted infections
+- Do not offer protection from sexually transmitted infections (STI)

 - Ovulation has occurred